UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 native C/C++)

 ### Distinction for real LLVMBOOL vs Status
-This library and P/Invoke signatures disambiguates between an actual boolean value (`LLVMBool`) and what is really a success or failure status code.
-As with strings, the only way to tell the difference is to read the docs...
-Thus, for ALL API signatures an LLVMStatus is used for any native code signature `LLVMBool` that is documented as behaving like a status and NOT a bool.
+This library and P/Invoke signatures disambiguate between an actual boolean value (`LLVMBool`) and what is really a success or failure status code.
+As with strings, the only way to tell the difference is to read the docs, or sometimes the source...
+Thus, for ALL API signatures an `LLVMStatus` is used for any native code signature `LLVMBool` that is documented as behaving like a status and NOT a bool.
 This prevents mass confusion on the intent and helps keep the API surface cleaner and more self documenting.
 (Does a non-zero `LLVMBool` mean it succeeded?
 Or does it mean there was an error?)
 Thus all APIs need a developer to understand the documentation and set the P/Invoke signature to use `LLVMStatus` for anything that is really a status code and ***NOT*** a proper boolean (true/false) value.
+This library has done that work and ALL signatures using the native `LLVMBool` is manually evaluated and the correct form applied to the managed P/Invoke signature.

 ## Enumerated value naming
 The normal rules of naming enumerated values are suspended for this low level interop